What was Jamie Reading?

 - Look at the tenement in St John’s Land where Tobias Smollett stayed

-I hope that my meanderings from Outlander to Smollett have entertained, and look forward to welcoming you on a journey to Edinburgh where you’ll be assured of just as warm a welcome at Craigwell Cottage as was found by Smollett’s travellers in the 18th Century – we look to Matthew Bramble for the final word on this:
+I hope that my meanderings and Outlander connections to Smollett have entertained, and look forward to welcoming you on a journey to Edinburgh where you’ll be assured of just as warm a welcome as was found by Smollett’s travellers in the 18th Century – we look to Matthew Bramble for the final word on this:

 … I have met with more kindness, hospitality, and rational entertainment, in a few weeks, than ever I received in any other country during the whole course of my life.